 Activity data

 To apply the Tier 1 default emission factor for NMVOC emissions from gasoline distribution, it is good practice to use the total annual amount of gasoline sold in the country/region as activity statistics.
+The PAH content of gasoline is low.
+Therefore, it can be assumed that fugitive PAH emissions are negligible.

 Tier 2 technology-specific approach